THE B.E.A.R. CLOSET

 The B.E.A.R.
 Closet is open at Abernethy UMC the first and third Wednesdays of the month from 10 am to 1 pm.
 Volunteers are always needed to sort the huge volume of donations and to serve the families who need our help.

 THE PUMPKIN PATCH FUND

-Every fall,the Abernethy UMC Pumpkin Patch is a fixture in West Asheville, welcoming families to carefully choose the pumpkins for carving or cooking in the celebration of Halloween and also Thanksgiving.
+For many years, the Abernethy UMC Pumpkin Patch has been a fixture in West Asheville, welcoming families to carefully choose the pumpkins for carving or cooking in the celebration of Halloween and also Thanksgiving.

 GOOD FAITH GARDEN

 For years, the vegetables from our Good Faith Garden have been delivered by dedicated Abernethy members to Steadfast House (a local shelter for homeless mothers and their children), the Veterans’ Shelter in Oteen and to our homebound members.
 Abernethy’s clubs and organizations donate generously to the garden to pay for plants and supplies.